brighyama/cse15l-lab-reports/lab-report-1-week-2.md

 ## Part 2 - Remotely Connecting:
 ![Image](./screenshots/part2-RemotelyConnecting.PNG)

-* `$ ssh cs15lwi22anq@ieng6.ucsd.edu` - This should be a course-specific account, with last 3 letters "anq" unique to each person
+* `$ ssh cs15lwi22anq@ieng6.ucsd.edu` - This should be a course-specific account, with last 3 letters "anq" unique to me
 * Enter password when prompted (this text doesn't show in the terminal)
 * This connects client to the remote server